-The InSight device drilled a 50 cm hole in Martian soil for four hours, after which the drill stumbled upon
+In four hours, the InSight device drilled a 50 cm hole in the Martian soil, after which the drill stumbled upon

 As part of the mission, InSight should drill a well 5 m deep to study the heat flow of Mars.